bamaas/dev-setup/README.md

 * Install oc in another user directory and add to path

 * Install mise in another user directory and add to path

+* Fix issue where aliasses and mise can't be found in Linux because it's written to bashrc instead of zshrc